-- The center of Tropical Storm Rene is located 800 miles west-northwest of the Cabo Verde Islands, or about 2,900 miles east-southeast of Miami, FL. - Maximum sustained winds have increased to 50 mph, and the system is moving to the west-northwest at 12 mph. - Additional strengthening is forecast, and Rene is forecast to become a hurricane by Saturday. - This system is not a threat to Florida, or the U.S.
+- The center of Tropical Storm Rene is located 865 miles west-northwest of the Cabo Verde Islands, or about 2,800 miles east-southeast of Miami, FL. - Maximum sustained winds have increased to 50 mph, and the system is moving to the west-northwest at 12 mph. - Additional strengthening is forecast, and Rene is forecast to become a hurricane by Saturday.
+Weakening is forecast early next week.

+This system is not a threat to Florida, or the U.S.

-GOES-16 Channel 2 (visible) Reflectance at 14:55Z Sep 10, 2020
+GOES-16 Channel 2 (visible) Reflectance at 19:45Z Sep 10, 2020 TROPICALTIDBITS.COM 22°N 20°N 18°N 16°N